• Skip to primary navigation

 I recommend buying sturdy tortilla chips, not thin delicate ones, because the thin ones will break under the weight of the toppings.
 In my experience, organic chips marked yellow corn or blue corn tend to be the sturdiest.

-We like Trader Joe’s organic tortilla chips (pictured) and I also stock up on organic tortilla chips from Thrive Market.
+We like Trader Joe's organic tortilla chips (pictured).

 Can I Use Pre-Shredded Cheese?